BitPangea/bitpangea/thecodex/001-structural/codex-ST-III/codex-ST-III-coordinate.md

-# Codex III — The Coordinate
+# Codex ST-III — The Coordinate

 **Adopted:** June 17, 2026
-**Period:** Cartographic Period
+**Period:** Structural Domain

 ---

 ## Definition

-A Coordinate is the cartographic reference by which the position of a Parcel is uniquely described within BitPangea.
+A Coordinate is the cartographic reference by which the position of a Parcel is uniquely described within The World.

 ---

 ## The Definition

-The existence of a Parcel within BitPangea implies position.
+The existence of a Parcel within The World implies position.

-A Coordinate exists not to create position, ownership, value, territory, or claim, but to describe position within the world.
+A Coordinate exists not to create position, ownership, value, territory, or claim, but to describe position within The World.

 Without Coordinates, position may exist but cannot be formally referenced.

-Without reference, the map cannot speak clearly about place.
+Without reference, the structure of The World cannot be clearly described.

 ---

 ## Formal Definition

-A Coordinate is the cartographic reference by which the position of a Parcel is uniquely described within BitPangea.
+A Coordinate is the cartographic reference by which the position of a Parcel is uniquely described within The World.

 A Coordinate describes position; it does not create position.